Dyeing silks with goldenrod/ A natural dye projects for kids

 During the days of my children’s garden program, one of our first craft projects was dyeing silk capes with goldenrod.
 About three weeks into each school year, we gathered the flowers, made the dye, and dyed silk "capes" to go with the story we were listening to about a child knight befriending a dragon.

-In this story, the child knight is given a cape to get them strength:
+In this story, adapted from the original tale by Suzanne Down, the child knight is given a cape to give them strength:

 Here's your cape of golden light